nikogamulin/stay-finder/readme.md

-# ADK Agent with Local SQLite Database MCP Server
+# ADK Agent MCP Server

 This project demonstrates an Agent Development Kit (ADK) agent that interacts with a local SQLite database.
 The interaction is facilitated by a Model Context Protocol (MCP) server that exposes tools to query and modify the database.